AnnPurple/ORDER-PROCESS/README.md

 # ORDER-PROCESS
-Need to use METHOD OVERLOADING but I don't how to do that.
+Need to use METHOD OVERLOADING but I don't know how to do that.

 import java.util.Scanner;